SHEFFcode/GeeksForGeeks/GeeksForGeeks/Theory/LPS.md

       ----------------------------------
    ^ i pointers
 ```

+**Note: The bottom half of the matrix is not filled out, as it will be a mirror of the top half, since
+we have the same letters going across and down.**

 1) First we fill out 1 across the table, as any character individually is considered a pallindrome
 by definition.